 Shirley Pastore McCormack, Writer, Life/Wellness Coach, Registered Yoga Teacher

 I use the Blue Max Lighting (BlueMax 70W dimmable) floor lamp.
 I use it 20 minutes each morning from the fall to spring equinoxes.
 I noticed a great level of improvement, but even more improvement when a doctor prescribed Vitamin D therapy.
 I was moderately to severely deficient, and needed 10,000 IU for 4-6 weeks under her care to bring my levels up.
 I do well with the light therapy as long as it is used in conjunction with regular daily doses of D3 (I’m now on 2000IU daily).
 The light therapy just seems to be “part of the whole solution.”
+(The company that makes this one is also Full Spectrum Solutions.)”

 Dr Josh Friedman, PHD, Integrative Psychotherapy of Omaha